pathselector-x/AML_Project/README.md

 ## Torch "bug"

-For some reason torch==1.4.0 is too old to pull pretrained models from pytorch hub, so we used torch==1.9.0 (which comes with torchvision==0.10.0 and has CUDA 10.2 support).
+For some reason torch==1.4.0 is too old to pull pretrained models from pytorch hub, so we used torch==1.9.0 (which comes with torchvision==0.10.0 and has CUDA 11.1 support for RTX).
 The rest of the requirements (specified in *_requirements.txt_*) are fine.

+(We also used tensorboard so make sure to have it installed via *_pip install tensorboard_*)

 ## Data labels
-Labels containing visual descriptions of the appearance and the style of each image are in *_datalabels_* folder (each text file is a label, the path to each text file mimics the path of the corresponding image in the PACS folder).
+Labels containing visual descriptions of the appearance and the style of each image are in *_'./datalabels/_* folder (each text file is a label, the path to each text file mimics the path of the corresponding image in the PACS folder).
 Each label describes in order:
 ```
 Level of details
 Edges